 When patient recall operates independently at each location, performance varies widely.
 Top locations achieve 80%+ recall rates while struggling sites hover at 55%.
 Centralization addresses this variance through standardized technology, unified workflows, and network-wide accountability.
 For the foundational campaign structure, see our patient recall campaign framework.
 This guide provides the implementation roadmap for centralizing patient recall across multiple healthcare locations from technology architecture to change management.

-Why Centralize Patient Recall
+Why Centralize Patient Recall?

 Centralized recall delivers measurable advantages over location-by-location approaches: